 Since the p-value = 0.0000 < 0.05, we reject Ho and accept H1.
-This indicates that the Fixed Effect Model is more appropriate than the Common Effect Model.
+This indicates that the fixed effects model is more appropriate than the common effects model.

 Second, after the Chow test and determining that the Fixed Effect model is the correct model, the next step is to test which model, between Fixed Effect (Nugroho et al.) and Random Effect (REM), is the most appropriate.
-This test is called the Hausman test, with the hypotheses tested as follows:
+This test is called the Hausman test, and the hypotheses are tested as follows: